vitest-dev/vitest/docs/guide/migration.md

 ### Types

-Vitest doesn't expose a lot of types on `Vi` namespace, it exists mainly for compatibility with matchers, so you might need to import types directly from `vitest` instead of relying on `Vi` namespace:
+Vitest doesn't have an equivalent to `jest` namespace, so you will need to import types directly from `vitest`:

 ```ts
 let fn: jest.Mock<string, [string]> // [!code --]